dzackgarza/Notes/Obsidian/zettelkasten/2021-04-26_The_Cotangent_Complex_and_Derived_de_Rham_Cohomology.md

 ### b: Simplicial Abelian Groups

 We can take simplicial abelian groups $s\Ab$ and the connective objects $D(\ZZ)_{\geq 0}$; these have equivalent homotopy theories.
-There is a notion of weak equivalence on the RHS, quasi-isomorphism, and asking if the literal underlying spaces on the LHS are weakly equivalence as spaces.
+There is a notion of weak equivalence on the RHS, [quasiisomorphism](Quasiisomorphism), and asking if the literal underlying spaces on the LHS are weakly equivalent as spaces.
-A specific way of doing this is the **Dold-Kan** correspondence:
+A specific way of doing this is the [Dold-Kan correspondence](Dold-Kan%20correspondence):

 :::{.proposition title="Dold-Kan Correspondence"}
 Suppose we have a simplicial abelian group $M_\wait$, then we have face maps going to the left: